4 San

 junction point between the Living Room area and the

-and serve a variety of floor plan options. |
+without interfering with a variety of floor plan options. |

 interior experience is made from a number of prefabricated